-Being a student of Film Studies, and a professional of the entertainment industry, today I speak volumes about domestic audiences and reception of films.
-I criticize objectifying women onscreen and voice about gender equality, but when it comes to the films which star SRK; those films are always exceptional because they are classics! 😉
+Being a student of Film Studies, and an entertainment professional, today I speak volumes about domestic audiences and reception of films.
+I criticize objectifying women onscreen and voice about gender equality, but when it comes to the films starring SRK; those films are always exceptional because they are classics! 😉

 Yes, I do skip them deliberately and I still curse my senior, since he chose to research on King Khan and his stardom, the year before I joined the University.
 Lucky chap he was, because anything and everything related to SRK would always be my dream project anyway :-D.

 Never mind, because today I no longer complain about my life or my failures; nor I am scared to face my future (a bit skeptic, though).
 Today, I would rather say:

 Thank you for being a great roller-coaster ride, I am thoroughly enjoying it.
 Here is my wishlist and my backup wishlist, please fulfill the same and lend my life the sense of completeness!